Link

 To ensure awareness we communicate any matter about the organization in the #t-announcements channel.
 Once something has been announced there it can be considered widely known.

-To encourage people proposing changes to this handbook and grow the company together this handbook is considered as the single source of truth for the product organization.
+To encourage people proposing changes to this handbook and grow the company together this handbook is considered as the single source of truth for the Tech organization.
+When appropriate, the handbook references Explora to avoid duplicating information.

 To automatically announce a MR in the handbook in #t-announcements all you need to do is prefix the title of the MR with [announce].
 Then, on merge, it will be immediately posted in #t-announcements.